ahawker/common-service-interface-example/docs/ci.md

 #### Stages

-Each stage is executed sequentially, e.g. "Docker: Test" **MUST** run before "Test: Lint".
+Each stage is executed sequentially, e.g. "Docker: Isolated" **MUST** run before "Test: Lint".
 This means that stages with dependencies **MUST** be defined after the stages it depends on.

 If a stage results in a **FAILURE** or **ERROR**, all subsequent stages **MUST** be skipped and not run.